 CITY COUNCIL AGENDA

-Suggested Motion: I move to award the 2020 Slurry Seal Project to Intermountain Slurry Seal, in the amount of $105,419.00 and authorize the Mayor to sign the Agreement.
+Suggested Motion: I move to authorize the Police Department to Submit a Grant Application to the Humane Society of the United States, in the amount of $5,000 and authorize the mayor to sign the agreement.

 Officer wellness has been a focus for the Green River Police Department as well as NW3C in recent years.
 The department has identified several areas of improvement to support officer wellness to include forming and training a peer support team which has been initiated.
 NW3C has been developing programs to assist agencies in planning, developing and sustaining efforts in this regard.

 The Police Department wishes to apply for a $125,000 LEMHWA Grant.
 Approximately 40% of the award would be sub-granted to NW3C towards the development of a Strategic Training for Organizational Resilience and Mindset (STORM) program.
 Development of the program would include providing training GRPD Officers as part of the program pilot.
 The funds not sub-granted would be used to implement and sustain wellness initiatives identified through the training.
 NW3C is looking to partner in this manner with six departments across the United States of varying size and region to ensure a program is developed that is scalable.
 GRPD has been selected due to it’s size and rural nature.
 The application for funding must be submitted by June 3rd, 2021.
 The award would likely be announced in October.